Faithful Witness Amid Opposition: The Lord's Promise of Presence

 Christ sustains His servant through opposition by assuring sovereign purpose and continued fruit in the city.

-5 But when Silas and Timothy came down from Macedonia, Paul was compelled by the Spirit, testifying to the Jews that Jesus was the Christ.
+5 And when Silas and Timothy came down from Macedonia, Paul devoted himself fully to the word, testifying to the Jews that Jesus is the Christ.

-6 When they opposed him and blasphemed, he shook out his clothing and said to them, “Your blood be on your own heads!
-I am clean.
-From now on, I will go to the Gentiles!”
+6 But when they opposed and insulted him, he shook out his garments and told them, “Your blood be on your own heads!
+I am innocent of it.
+From now on I will go to the Gentiles.”

-10 for I am with you, and no one will attack you to harm you, for I have many people in this city.”
+10 For I am with you and no one will lay a hand on you, because I have many people in this city.”

 Christ sustains His servant through opposition by assuring sovereign purpose and continued fruit in the city.